Boards and Leadership

 The ultimate responsibility for embedding anti-racism in an organisation lies with those at the top: boards and senior leaders.
 Strong and proactive governance and assurance in needed to ensure ongoing and measurable progress.

-How does this link to Anti-racist Wales Action Plan?
+How does this link to the refreshed Anti-racist Wales Action Plan?

-• Housing associations need to comply with regulatory standards like effective governance and leadership arrangements including: RS1 c) setting measurable and evidence-based commitments on EDI including anti-racism RS1 d) having a diverse board & RS3 b) delivering services which meet diverse needs on tenants
+- Housing associations need to comply with regulatory standards like effective governance and leadership arrangements including: RS1 c) setting measurable and evidence-based commitments on EDI including anti-racism RS1 d) having a diverse board & RS3 b) delivering services which meet diverse needs on tenants, Implementation of these standards will be continually monitored.

 What you need to know